Educational Outreach

 Scientific Research

-Dominic Joel Ombati.
+Dominic Joel Ombati, PhD

-Scientific Research on Lead Poisoning.
+Scientific Research on Lead Poisoning

-Researchers found that surviving children < 5 years old had Blood Lead Levels (BLL) up to 370 µg/dL (Dooyema et al., 2012).
-CDC recommends Blood Lead Level (BLL) be < 3.5 µg/dL.
+Researchers found that children under 5 years old who survived had Blood Lead Levels (BLL) of up to 370 µg/dL (Dooyema et al., 2012).
+The CDC recommends a Blood Lead Level (BLL) of less than 3.5 µg/dL.
 Worse off, soils contaminated by washing wastes were used to make bricks for building houses in the villages (Plumlee et al., 2013).
-There was high lead (Pb) exposure at all stages of gold mining and processing in these artisanal gold mining villages and that is how the worst documented lead (Pb) poisoning disaster occurred.
-Several agencies responded to this outbreak and the situation has improved but a lot more has to be done to avoid future outbreaks.
-This digital educational outreach program has made deliberate online efforts to target the affected artisanal gold mining villages in Zamfara State, Nigeria with links to credible digital educational materials on lead (Pb) poisoning.
+There was high lead (Pb) exposure at all stages of gold mining and processing in these artisanal gold mining villages, and that is how the worst documented lead (Pb) poisoning disaster occurred.
+Several agencies responded to this outbreak, and the situation has improved; however, much more needs to be done to prevent future outbreaks.

 Author Profile

-NAME: Dominic Joel Ombati.
+Dominic Joel Ombati, PhD

 ACADEMIC PREPARATION